Miami-Based Regent's 2024 'World Cruise' Sells Out Under Three Hours

 The ship will travel 34,500 nautical miles.

-The itinerary includes stops in Central America, the US West Coast and Hawaii, South Pacific Islands, Australia and New Zealand, Asia, India, the Middle East, the Mediterranean, and Bermuda.READ MORE: Surfside Condo Collapse: Search Nears End, 92 Of 97 Victims Recovered Have Been Identified
+The itinerary includes stops in Central America, the US West Coast and Hawaii, South Pacific Islands, Australia and New Zealand, Asia, India, the Middle East, the Mediterranean, and Bermuda.READ MORE: Teddy, The Crisis Response Dog, Who Helped Surfside Families & First Responders In Need Of Help Himself

 Fares for the epic 2024 World Cruise started at $73,499 per guest for a Deluxe Veranda Suite, up to $199,999 per guest for a Master Suite.